howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 All right, let's understand what's going on here by walking through the numbered comments:

 1. The `typeDefs` constant defines your _GraphQL schema_ (more about this in a bit).
 Here, it defines a simple `Query` type with one _field_ called `info`.
 This field has the type `String!`.
-The exclamation mark in the type definition means that this field can never be `null`.
+The exclamation mark in the type definition means that this field is required and can never be `null`.
 1. The `resolvers` object is the actual _implementation_ of the GraphQL schema.
 Notice how its structure  is identical to the structure of the type definition inside `typeDefs`: `Query.info`.
 1. Finally, the schema and resolvers are bundled and passed to the `GraphQLServer` which is imported from `graphql-yoga`.
 This tells the server what API operations are accepted and how they should be resolved.